 Roubaix, a land of cycling… and soft mobility

-The long-running connection between Roubaix and cycling is epitomised by the Paris–Roubaix classic Roubaix is home to the Parc des Sports, a cycling venue like no other in Europe.
+The long-running connection between Roubaix and cycling is epitomised by the Paris–Roubaix classic The city is home to the Parc des Sports, a cycling venue like no other in Europe.
 Its main site is the historic André Pétrieux Velodrome, where the legends of cycling proudly hold the fabled cobblestone trophy of Paris–Roubaix aloft.
-There is also the Jean Stablinski regional indoor velodrome, which hosted the 2021 UCI Track Cycling World Championships.
+There is also the Jean Stablinski regional indoor velodrome, which hosted the 2021 UCI Track Cycling World Championships and the 2023 French Track Championships.
 Last but not least, the BMX circuit is where the annual BMX Open takes place.
-The Vélo Club de Roubaix and its Continental team, Go Sport–Roubaix–Lille Métropole, which flies the flag for pro cycling, are also part and parcel of city life.
-Roubaix has almost 40 km of bicycle lanes and a further 33 km of roads with measures to make cycling easier.
-It also boasts a public bicycle sharing system completed by City Hall in 2021, with 500 bicycles and e-scooters available from over 150 stations.
-Finally, Roubaix is heavily sport-oriented and proud of its "Terre d'Excellence Cycliste" and "Terre de Jeux 2024" labels, as well as its 3-laurel wreath "Ville active et sportive" rating.
-Its most recent label is the "Tour de France Cycle City", awarded by ASO, with a two-bicycle rating in the inaugural edition.
+The Vélo Club de Roubaix and its Continental team, which flies the flag for pro cycling, are also part and parcel of city life.

-Numerous athletes have embodied this culture: Jean Degros, who won the 1965 top-tier French basketball league with Denain Voltaire, which now plays in the Pro B league; Fabien Gilot, a gold medallist in the 4 × 100 metre freestyle relay in the 2012 London Olympics; the ladies of the Tennis Club de Denain, who claimed the French team championship in 2012 and 2014; and many others who continue to make Denain a hotspot of competitors and champions!
+Numerous athletes have embodied this state of mind: The legendary Jean Degros, Hervé Dubuisson and Valéry Demory from the Denain Voltaire basketball club, which now plays in the Pro B league; Fabien Gilot, a gold winner in the 4 × 100 metre freestyle relay at the 2012 Olympic Games; the ladies of the Tennis Club de Denain, who secured the French team championship in 2012 and 2014; and many others who continue to make Denain a hotspot of competitors!